IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 ##### 1:54.4.2.6.1 Document Subscription for Mobile Device in XDS on FHIR Environment with document metadata update Use Case Description

 Ms. Fox uses an app on her phone to consult her diagnostic reports, emitted after doctor visits or diagnostics exams.
-After one radiographic exam, a report has been produced but the doctor that produced the report wanted to have a consultation with a specialist before letting it visible to the patient.
+After one radiographic exam, a report has been produced but the doctor that produced the report wanted to have a consultation with a specialist before letting it be visible to the patient.
-So that, after the consultation of the report by the specialist and sure that there are no further issues, the report lets be visible to the patient.
+So that, after the consultation of the report by the specialist and sure that there are no further issues, the report is visible to the patient.
 Thus, Ms. Fox receives the notification on her app and consults the reports.

 ##### 1:54.4.2.6.2 Document Subscription for Mobile Device in XDS on FHIR Environment with document metadata update Process Flow